-We have recently reviewed the way we deliver our curriculum to ensure that children are really engaged in learning.
+Our curriculum was developed to ensure that children are really engaged in learning.
 We endeavour to enthuse our children to want to find out more, to develop the important skills of problem solving, enquiry, creativity, independence, motivation and good self esteem.
 We strive to make sure that children leave our school with the essentials for learning and life ie have good literacy, numeracy and ICT skills, good learning and thinking skills and good Personal and Social skills.
-We do this through 'Enquiry Based Learning' which underpins our curriculum throughout school.
+We do this through 'enquiry based learning' which underpins our curriculum throughout school.

 Our curriculum embraces both the National Curriculum 2014 and the Early Years Foundation Stage Curriculum embedding them into themes that are engaging and relevant to the children we teach.
 We use the Chris Quigley Essentials Curriculum as the basis for our planning.
 Our themes change each term and are developed to meet the current needs, interests and next steps in learning of the children in school.
 Our curriculum is not a table of topics or themes that can be placed on a shelf to come out year after year, but is an approach to learning that is planned to ensure we teach the required National Curriculum Objectives whilst at the same time encompassing the children's interests and needs.

 The following document maps out our approach to the curriculum and demonstrates how all the facets link together:

 Click on the link below to watch how and why we re-developed our curriculum:

 Click on the link below to see what your child will be taught during their time in Y1 and 2.